magento/devdocs/guides/v2.2/config-guide/prod/prod_deploy-over-tech.md

 1. Start maintenance mode.
 2. Pull code and configuration updates from source control.
 3. If you use Magento EE, stop queue workers.
-4. If you installed, updated, or removed themes, use the `magento app:config:import` command to make those changes in the production system.
+4. IUse the `magento app:config:import` command to import configuration changes in the production system.
 5. To set system-specific settings, use either the `magento config:set` command or environment variables.
 6. To set sensitive settings, use either the `magento config:sensitive:set` command or environment variables.